Xty21223/xty21223.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Sorry, This is not avalible.
+Sorry, This is not avalible yet.